sarends08/JavaScript-Calculator/README.md

 # JavaScript Calculator
-JavaScript Calculator using JavaScript and CSS Grid
+JavaScript Calculator using JavaScript for FCC